Dian Farmer Learning To Grow Our Own Food

 1. Mince the garlic and onion (you can use a food processor).
 Add the mixture to the water.

 3. Place the mixture in a spray bottle.
 Spray plants with it especially on the bug-infested area.
+And that’s how you make homemade insecticide for plants.

 Always test any solution, homemade or store purchased before using it full on your plants.
-You don’t want to have an adverse affect and hurt or the plant.
+You don’t want to have an adverse affect and/or hurt the plant.

 Using these homemade plant sprays will help keep the insects away while still being safe enough to be used often.